Robster4911/Haskell-Huffman-Encoding/README.md

 # Haskell-Huffman-Encoding
-An implementation of the Huffman Encoding algorithm in Haskell Written for Programming Language Projects.
+An implementation of the Huffman Encoding algorithm in Haskell written for Programming Language Projects.

+Written in tandem with Joshua Quinto.